Cookies on BBB.org

 (Getty images)

-• Buying a physical gift card?
-Watch for stickers covering gift card barcodes.
-Before buying a gift card, run your finger over the back to check whether a sticker has been applied on top of the barcode.
-Reports say that scammers can tamper with in-store gift cards by adding stickers printed with barcodes over top of the card’s real barcode.
+• Check for tampering with the stickers covering barcodes.
+Before buying a gift card at the store, run your finger over the back to check whether a sticker has been applied on top of the barcode.
+Scammers can tamper with in-store gift cards by adding barcode stickers over the top of the card’s real barcode.
 These fraudulent bar codes are connected to a different gift card account that the scammer controls.
 That means when you scan a phony barcode at the check-out and pay, you’ll add cash to a scammer’s account rather than onto your newly purchased gift card.

-• Look for ripped or wrinkled card packaging.
+• Inspect the packaging.
 No matter where gift cards are displayed in the store, thieves are known to remove gift cards from the display rack and record the numbers associated with that card, including the activation PIN.
-Before purchasing a gift card, look carefully at the packaging for any tears, wrinkles, or other indications of tampering, and see if the PIN or barcode is exposed.
-If anything looks suspicious, it’s probably best to take a different card and turn in the compromised card to the store’s Customer Service Desk.
+Reports share that scammers may even scratch off the card’s security codes.
+Look carefully at the packaging for any tears, wrinkles, or other indications of tampering, and see if the PIN or barcode is exposed.
+Sometimes, scammers can reseal gift card packages so well that you don’t even notice.
+If anything at all looks suspicious, take a different card and turn in the compromised card to the store’s Customer Service Desk.

 • Research how to use the card.
 Not all retailers have the same policies when issuing a gift card.
-Double-check the terms and conditions on the type of gift card purchased.
+Double-check the terms and conditions of the type of gift card purchased.
 The Federal Trade Commission has information on avoiding gift card scams.
 In Canada, find more information on the Financial Consumer Agency of Canada website.

 • Be wary of websites that offer to check your gift card's balance.
-According to BBB.org/ScamTracker reports, some websites that claim to check your gift card balance are really a way to steal money off your card.
+According to BBB Scam Tracker reports, some websites that claim to check your gift card balance are really a way to steal money off your card.
 These sites ask for your card’s ID number and PIN or security code.
 Then, scammers use the information to drain the money from your card.
-Here’s an example of this scam in action.

 • Register your gift card.
 If the retailer offers the option to register the gift card, take full advantage.
-This makes it easier to protect the balance; you can report it sooner and potentially save the money stored on the card.
+This makes it easier to protect the balance; you can report stolen funds sooner and potentially save the money stored on the card.
 Change the PIN on the card, and don’t delay using the money.
 The longer a card sits around, the more likely a cybercriminal will steal the balance.

 • Treat it like cash.
 Report the card to the issuer immediately if it is lost or stolen.
 Most issuers have toll-free telephone numbers for reporting lost or stolen cards—find them on the card or online.